ubilab-escape/second-door/docu/implementation.md

   <img src="implementation/fusebox/fusebox_schematic-6.png" width=400>
 </p>
 <p align="center">
-  Figure X: schematics of fusebox pcb
+  Figure 3: schematics of fusebox pcb
 </p>

 The shown schematic was used to design the pcb, pictured in figure XX.
 Initally, a 4 layer setup should be used, but to keep the price low, we decided to use a 2 layer setup, at the expense of signal quality.
 Reducing the number of layers was still possible, since we designed the PCB very forsighted (top/vertical and bottom/horizontal layer should have been used for signals, 2 and 15 for GND and power).
 The shown design contains both mounting techniques (SMD and THT), preferred package size is 0805.
 We ordered prototypes of this PCB at JLC PCB in China, the delivered pcbs were fully functional.
 After manually soldering all parts to pcb, we tested and programmed all functionality.
 Apart from 1 badly designed pad, everything worked fine and the board is fully functional.